 For a successful interview with a nanny candidate, prepare yourself well, ask the right questions, listen well to the answers and also observe the candidate whilst being in the clarity about the areas that matter to you the most and you are on the right track.

 We suggest to follow this simple checklist.

-1) How to prepare yourself.
-Before the interview, it is important to have a thorough think about what things regarding the role and candidate carrying them out matter to you the most and you would not negotiate on and things that you could.
-Then, read all the information about the candidate and make notes if there is anything you would like to hear more.
+1) Prepare yourself.
+Before the interview, you should have been clear on your new employee criteria, things that matter to you the most and things that you would or would not negotiate on.
+Go through all the documentation from the candidate and make notes on the areas you would like to hear more.

 What are your hobbies and interests?

 What are your strengths and weaknesses?

 How do you handle stress?